 - This unit introduces students to the underlying concepts and practice of environmental planning and management.
-The unit traces the emergence of environmental planning in Australian and international contexts, and critically reflects on the economic, social and political forces shaping planning and management practice.
-Students are then introduced to the process of plan making and strategies for environmental management.
-This includes an introduction to core concepts and techniques including environmental impact assessment (EIA), adaptive management, bioregionalism and other models and methods of environmental management.
-Classes provide a conceptual and applied background from which students conduct independent study on a variety of topics concerning environmental planning and management.
+The unit traces the emergence of environmental planning in Australian and international contexts, and critically reflects on the economic, social and regulatory forces shaping planning and management practice.
+Students are then introduced to the process of planning and strategies for environmental management.
+This includes an introduction to core concepts and techniques including environmental impact assessment (EIA), adaptive management, community based natural resource management and other models and methods of environmental management.
+Classes provide a conceptual and applied background from which students conduct independent research on a variety of topics concerning environmental planning and management.

-- Students are able to (1) demonstrate an understanding of the historical evolution of core approaches to environmental planning and management; (2) evaluate the impact of economic, social and political processes which shape environmental planning and management practice; (3) apply an understanding of core environmental planning techniques including environmental impact assessment, bioregional planning, community engagement and adaptive management; and (4) develop an environmental management plan for a selected urban or rural location.
+- Students are able to (1) demonstrate an understanding of the historical evolution of core approaches to environmental planning and management; (2) evaluate the impact of economic, social, cultural and political processes which shape environmental planning and management practice; (3) apply an understanding of core environmental planning techniques including environmental impact assessment, community engagement and adaptive management; and (4) develop a scenario analysis into environmental decision making for a selected natural resource management topic.